 Therefore, you should optimize your content based on keywords that are relevant to your topic.
 A good keyword is characterized by a high search volume (number of monthly searches) and the least possible competition.
 If you have an idea for a keyword, just type it into Google search and see if the search results match it.
 If the search shows you blog posts, you're in the right place.

 A very helpful - and free - keyword tool is "Ubersuggest" by Neil Patel.
 There you can enter your keyword and see, for example, the distribution of search queries over the last 12 months and the probability of ranking in the top 20 with the keyword.
 You can also view similar KWs or keyword suggestions and much more.
-To illustrate that there are seasonal differences for many topics, I brought the keyword "parasol balcony" as an example:
+To illustrate that there are seasonal differences for many topics, I have brought the keyword "parasol balcony" as an example:

 If you follow the above points, your content has a real chance to appear in the search results.